HippyHay/linked-blog-starter-md/Real Estate/Chapter 6.md

 - Consultations with attorneys
 - Surveys
 - Applications
 #### Subdividing and Developing Land
-Improving the land and making it
+Improving the land and making it into smaller units, making it usable and productive.
+#### Recording Subdivision Plat Map